classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 To exit the Jupyter Lab program, type `^C` or close the terminal window.

+### Command Line

+Follow the instructions above for Jupyter installation.
+When you are in the virtual environment, you have available to you the command `pseudo` and can be used like this:

+- Type your code into a file, for example `nano student.psuedo` and type `output "Hello, World"`
+- Execute the code by typing `execute student`
+- See the tranpsiled code by typing `transpile student'
+- There are further example pseudocode in the `examples` folder

 ## Usage notes

 Both solutions work in much the same way: It converts what you typed into valid Python code, and then runs that.